 Market & comparison education

-A practical note on Why beginner onboarding should be judged with fair criteria for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.
+A practical note on Fair criteria: beginner onboarding for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.

 Direct answer